alokillur/airbus-project/README.md

 ## Vercel Deployed Link

-The frontend of this project has been deployed on Vercel.
+The project has been deployed on Vercel.
 You can access it using the following link:
 [Flight Navigation System](https://airbus-challenge-fronted.vercel.app/flight/2992959)

 With these setup instructions and project documentation, you can get the backend and frontend of the flight navigation system up and running efficiently.